 Dhosi Hill

-An Extinct Volcano – Dhosi Hill is now a pilgrimage
+An Extinct Volcano – Dhosi Hill as a Pilgrimage Site

-Though this place has great historic significance but also a great religious significance.
-There are temples that are very old and every year there is fairly organized by the temples.
-People from far off places come here to worship.
-The place also organizes mass feast (Bhandara) for the devotees.
-These temples date back to several hundred years.
+Not only does this place have great historic significance, but it also holds deep religious importance.
+There are very old temples here, and every year, the temples organize fairs that attract devotees from far and wide.
+The site also hosts mass feasts (Bhandara) for the worshippers.
+Many of these temples date back several hundred years.

 Dhosi Hill